jerrodq2/architecture_advertising_site/README.md

 # architecture_advertising_site
-An example website to serve as an example of my basic front end skills.
-Focus is pure a front end responsive website made from HTML, CSS, and Bootstrap.
-Company and projects are made up.
+An example website to showcase some of my basic front end skills.
+Focus is pure a front end responsive website made from HTML, CSS, media queries, and jQuery.
+Uses php to send an email upon either of the forms being submitted.
+Company and buildings are made up.